Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 those files.
 If it is necessary to access user files, authority must be

-obtained from the Chief Information Officer and the Vice President to whom
+obtained from the Vice President and Chief Information Officer and the Vice President to whom

 the user reports (or the President if the subject of investigation is a

 - IT Authority and Actions.
-For Critical IT Security Incidents, IT management will
+For critical IT security incidents, ITS management will

 have authority to involve legal entities, to disconnect or shut down part